thoroc/vscode-extension-autoloadX/docs/architecture/data-models.md

 ## ExtensionMapping

 **Purpose:** Defines the mapping between a project context and the VSCode extensions that should be enabled for it.
-This will be stored in a bundled JSON file and can be extended by user configuration.
+This mapping is now hardcoded in the codebase but can be extended or overridden by user configuration in `settings.json`.

 **Key Attributes:**